agateau/linguaj/README.md

 ### Build With Linguaj

-Either create a .jar from the code with `ant jar`, or add a reference in your project to the `src/com` folder from this repository.
+Either create a `./gradlew build`, or add a reference in your project to the `:linguaj` folder from this repository.

 ### Mark Your Text as Translatable